 Head of Department

 Historians try to explain why people do the things they do.
 Pupils studying History at Cranleigh do the same.
-So, Fourth Formers consider why British generals launched the Battle of the Somme in the face of significant evidence that it would fail; Fifth Formers try to understand why 37% of Germans voted for Hitler and the Nazis in 1932; and Sixth Formers try to penetrate the mystery of why so many Soviet citizens actively participated in Stalin’s Great Purge in 1937.
+So, Fourth Formers consider why British generals launched the Battle of the Somme in the face of significant evidence that it would fail; Fifth Formers try to understand why 37% of Germans voted for Hitler and the Nazis in 1932; and Sixth Formers try to penetrate the mystery of why so many Soviet citizens actively participated in Stalin’s Great Terror in 1937-8.
 Questions like these lie at the heart of everything we teach; in answering them, pupils taking History are better able to understand the world around them.

 Lower School (IGCSE)